What Causes Tinnitus and How to Reduce It

 Hearing aids, combination devices, and sound generators

 For many people, hearing loss amplifies the perception of internal sounds, and amplification can reduce awareness of tinnitus.
-Modern hearing aids and combination devices provide amplification plus built-in sound generators that mask or desensitize the tinnitus, which can be life-changing when conservative measures fail.
+Modern hearing aids and combination devices provide amplification plus built-in sound generators, making them one of the most effective tinnitus treatment options for many patients that mask or desensitize the tinnitus, which can be life-changing when conservative measures fail.
 In clinical practice, fitting and fine-tuning matter most, and outcomes improve when clinicians target the specific drivers identified in What Causes Tinnitus and How to Reduce It.

 Tinnitus retraining therapy (TRT) and structured programs